oneeve8/kobble-data/content/Tutorial2.md

 In the main window is your
 Kobble view
 On the top right is *close tab* tap that to close the tab highlighted in green below.
-The tab bar shows you
+The tab bar shows you all the items you have open Below the tab bar, you will
 To edit a Markdown file, tap the pencil icon
 To view your Markdown results, tap the square view icon